 Financial planning allows you to transform your income into actual life goals.
-Have you ever longed for that multi-million dollar property but you could not afford to pay for it at this point of time?
+Have you ever longed for that multi-million dollar property but you could not afford to pay for it at this point in time?
 How can you actually amass enough wealth to be able to purchase something extravagant like this?
 Financial planning gives you a direction to work towards in achieving your goals.

 When doing your financial planning, you might also discover something that you are currently lacking.
-For example, you might be surprised to realise that the rate of which your savings account is growing may not be enough to accommodate your requirements when you reach retirement age.
+For example, you might be surprised to realise that the rate at which your savings account is growing may not be enough to accommodate your requirements when you reach retirement age.

-In short, a financial plan should be seen as a guide on how you should allocate your wealth and serve as a wake up call in how inefficient or inadequate your planning has been in the past.
+In short, a financial plan should be seen as a guide on how you should allocate your wealth and serve as a wake-up call in how inefficient or inadequate your planning has been in the past.

 Be your own financial planner